-The health and safety of every student at the State University of New York and its State-operated and community colleges is of utmost importance.
-SUNY Poly recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including, but not limited to, domestic violence, dating violence, stalking, sexual harassment or sexual violence occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-SUNY Poly strongly encourages students to report incidents of domestic violence, dating violence, stalking, sexual harassment or sexual violence to institution officials.
-A bystander or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, sexual harassment or sexual violence to SUNY Poly officials or law enforcement will not be subject to SUNY Poly's Student Code of Personal Conduct for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, sexual harassment or sexual violence.
+The health and safety of every student at SUNY Polytechnic Institute is of the utmost importance.
+SUNY Poly recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual misconduct occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+SUNY Poly strongly encourages students to report incidents of domestic violence, dating violence, stalking, or sexual misconduct to College officials.
+A bystander or a reporting individual acting in good faith that discloses any incident of intimate partner violence, stalking, or sexual misconduct to SUNY Poly officials or law enforcement will not be subject to SUNY Poly's Student Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual misconduct.